Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition: Conclusion and Future Work

 For future work, we can note that although this work has focused on representational and stereotypical bias, dataset demographic bias can manifest in many other ways~\cite{Fabbrizzi2022}, such as image quality, image context and label quality, and further research is still needed in the way these other manifestations can be measured.
 Additionally, we have only considered both demographic components and target variables as nominal variables, but our research could be extended to continuous and ordinal demographic components and regression problems.
 Furthermore, we have focused on stereotypical bias as an association between demographic components and target classes, although the association between several demographic components also poses potential risks and can be measured with the same metrics.
 Currently, there has been no research on the potential impact of biases in this regard.

 Another limitation that could be improved in future work is the usage of demographic labels derived from a demographic relabeling model, FairFace.
-As these labels can be inaccurate, new datasets that include full demographic information, or new models capable of more accurate demographic predictions, could support more robust bias analysis in future works.
+As these labels can be inaccurate, new datasets that include demographic information, or new models capable of more accurate demographic predictions, could support more robust bias analysis.

 The dataset bias analysis found here is supported by previous work~\cite{Dominguez-Catena2022,Dominguez-Catena2023} that has shown bias transference to the final trained model in the specific context of FER.
 Nonetheless, further work is still required to comprehend the implications and reach of this bias transference in different problems and contexts.

-Additionally, the usage of synthetic datasets could provide a general application-agnostic framework to evaluate demographic bias metrics.
+In this work, we have focused on how to measure demographic bias, but there is still work to be done on the usage of the reviewed metrics to study the transference of bias from the dataset to the model, as a way to improve bias mitigation strategies.
+To this end, we suggest the generation of intentionally biased synthetic datasets derived from real datasets as a general application-agnostic framework to evaluate both the limits of these demographic bias metrics and potential mitigation strategies.
+In this sense, and to inspire future works, in the Supplementary Material we provide the results of a series of experiments showcasing this methodology and showing how different types of dataset bias, measured with our proposed metrics, propagate in different ways to the final model predictions.

-Finally, it is crucial to understand any bias results not only as an statistical discovery, but as a potential harm to real people.
-In this sense, further work is needed on the psychological and sociological impact of potentially biased systems in the final applications.
+Finally, it is crucial to understand any bias results not only as a statistical discovery but as a potential harm to real people.
+In this sense, more work is needed on the psychological and sociological impact of potentially biased systems in the final applications.

-\FloatBarrier \begin{IEEEbiography}[{ }]{Iris Dominguez-Catena} received the B.Sc. and M.Sc. degrees in computer science from the Public University of Navarra, in 2015 and 2020, respectively.
-She worked for several private software companies from 2015 to 2018.
-She is currently a Ph.D. candidate with the Public University of Navarra, working on demographic bias issues in Artificial Intelligence.
-Her research interests focus on AI fairness, bias detection and mitigation, and other ethical problems of AI deployment in society. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Daniel Paternain} received the M.Sc. and Ph.D. degrees in computer science from the Public University of Navarra, Pamplona, Spain, in 2008 and 2013, respectively.
-He is currently a Lecturer with the Department of Statistics, Computer Science and Mathematics, Public University of Navarra.
-He is also the author or coauthor of almost 25 articles in JCR and more than 50 international conference communications.
-His research interests include both theoretical and applied aspects of aggregation functions, image processing, and machine learning.
-His main contributions are based on the use of aggregation techniques and new information fusion procedures, such as aggregation functions, penalty functions or fuzzy integrals in image processing, and supervised classification algorithms. \end{IEEEbiography}